 - Ensure doors and windows fit tightly in their frames, have no tears or holes in screening, and have sweeps installed at the bottom edge of doors.

 - Reduce the insects that attract the spiders by replacing standard mercury vapor lights with high-pressure sodium vapor or halogen lights.
 Although it is common to place lights on exterior walls near doors, it is better to place the light farther away, using pole lights when possible, with the light shining toward the door for safety.

 - Reduce or eliminate piles of papers, boxes, bags, and other clutter to reduce potential harborage areas.

 Non-Chemical Control of Spiders

-- Indoors, spiders can be discouraged from web-building through frequent vacuuming and sweeping of corners, closets, basements and other out-of-the-way places.
+- Indoors, spiders can be discouraged from web-building and making spider nests through frequent vacuuming and sweeping of corners, closets, basements and other out-of-the-way places.

-- When vacuuming, sweeping or otherwise removing webs, be sure that all egg sacs are captured as well to prevent a new generation from being born.
+- When vacuuming, sweeping or otherwise removing webs, be sure that all egg sacs are captured and spider nests removed to prevent a new generation from being born.